London Gluten Free Guide

 For Burgers: Honest Burgers

 Absolutely everything at Honest can be made gluten free, including brioche buns and onion rings!
 The rosemary salted chips are the star of the show, joined by the onion rings which come gluten free as standard (and no cross contaminated fryers).
 Honest has a special every month, often in collaboration with other restaurants, which always looks incredible.
-They have one veggie option, which has mixed reviews, but if you're reading this in August 2018 get to the St Pancras branch to try this month's plant burger special (pictured below - yep, it's vegan!)
+They also have the infamous Plant Burger in collaboration with Beyond Meat (pictured below) which is now a permanent feature and is absolutely delicious - yep, it's vegan!

 Locations: All over the place, check their website for your nearest branch